Tetepare's Flora and Fauna

-Three years ago, scientists discovered 33 new taxa of butterflies on Tetepare.
-A detailed bat survey by another researcher indicated there are likely to be as many as 18 different bat species on Tetepare.
+Three years ago, scientists documented 33 taxa of butterflies on Tetepare.
+A detailed bat survey by David Gee indicated there are likely to be as many as 18 different bat species on Tetepare and a population of possibly undescribed horseshoe bats.
+Nearly every visitor to Tetepare will see and hear the beautiful Tetepare white-eye, a little bird found nowhere else in the world.

 Underwater, Tetepare is no less remarkable.
 Three species of marine turtles, including the critically endangered leatherback and hawksbill and the endangered green, nest on Tetepare’s volcanic black sand beaches.